dough10/rebooter/README.md

 # Rebooter.js

-Reboot a router if internet is down with Raspberry Pi, a relay and Node.JS.
+Reboot a router if internet is down with Raspberry Pi, Node.JS and a relay.

 This app pings internet URL's and IP addresses.
 When all pings fail it will if configured attempt to reboot the router by ssh connection and fallback to tripping a relay for 35 seconds interupting power to the router.